Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 Oracle Symphony items listed alongside unmapped QuickBooks items in the item mapping table for All Sales configuration.

-3. Same for Discounts, Do we need to map default or each individual item?
+3. Same for Discounts, do we need to map the default or each individual item?

 Oracle Symphony discount items mapped to QuickBooks discount items with default All Discounts settings and editable mappings.

-4. Configuration for “Other Charges”, Here we need to choose Vendor as well.
+4. In the “Other Charges” configuration, we need to choose Vendor as well.

 Oracle Symphony other charges mapped to QuickBooks expense accounts with vendor assignments shown in the item mapping table.

-5. Configuration for “All Taxes”, Here we need to choose Vendor as well.
+5. Configuration for “All Taxes”, Here we need to choose the vendor as well.

 Oracle Symphony tax items mapped to QuickBooks tax expense accounts with vendor assignments under Default for All Taxes settings.

-6. Configuration for “Payments”, Here we need to choose Vendor as well.
+6. Configuration for “Payments”, here we need to choose the vendor as well.

 Oracle Symphony credit card and other payment items mapped to QuickBooks accounts with vendor assignments in the payment mapping table.

-7. Configuration for “Cash Drawer”, Here we need to choose Vendor as well.
+7. Configuration for “Cash Drawer”, here we need to choose the vendor as well.

 Oracle Symphony cash-related items mapped to QuickBooks accounts with vendor assignments for payouts, cash over short, drawer and deposit.